Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 text_mask = (input_ids != self.config.image_token_index) & (input_ids != self.pad_token_id)

-, the image is processed to obtain 3 patch embeddings, and the text is processed to obtain corresponding token embeddings.
-The image and text masks are then obtained, and the masks are expanded to the embedding dimension to allow selective filling of the embedding tensor:
+Assuming the input sequence is: <image><image><image><bos>Describe this image, the images processed yield 3 patch embeddings, and the text processed yields corresponding token embeddings.
+The image and text masks are then obtained, and the masks are expanded to the embedding dimension for selective filling of the embedding tensor:

 text_mask_expanded = text_mask.unsqueeze(-1).expand(-1, -1, embed_dim)